Preshgit/interactive-banner-web-app/README.md

 - **Dynamic Banner**: A full-width banner displaying content about a personal interest.
 - **Interactive Controls**: Form elements enabling users to modify:
   - Banner background color
-  - Banner text
+  - Banner title
-  - Banner image
+  - Banner description
 - **Real-Time Updates**: Immediate reflection of changes without page reloads.

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:
+Before you clone, please ensure you have the following installed on your system:

 - [Node.js](https://nodejs.org/) (version 16 or higher)
 - [npm](https://www.npmjs.com/) or [Yarn](https://yarnpkg.com/) (version 1.22 or higher)